leahkemp/pipeface/docs/run_on_nci.md

     "annotate": "yes",
 ```

 Specify whether alignment depth should be calculated  ('yes' or 'no').
-Set to 'no' if 'in_data_format' is set to 'snv_vcf'.
 Eg:

 ```json
     "calculate_depth": "no",